MarcoBarna/Taw/README.md

 - Front-end, were the UI comes into action.
 It's written in Angular8/Ionic with various npm modules
 - A client app written entirely on Ionic that uses Google Firebase for Authentication and then connects to the existent "system" mentioned before for various operation.

-## WEB SERVER AND DBMS
-For DBMS and Web Server, they are hosted online on heroku and Mongo Atlas so you don't need to start them manually. if you want to run it locally, see below

 ## FIRST THING TO DO

  - $ npm install